nayeem82/Group_Project/README.md

 # How to run the file :
 1- Install the project folder
-2- Create a new project with command "flutter create" 3- Copy all the file related (lib, assets folder and pubspec.yaml) into the new directory file that have been created (substitute it)
+2- Create a new project with command "flutter create" 3- Copy all the file related (lib, andorid, assets folder and pubspec.yaml) into the new directory file that have been created (substitute it)
 4- Make sure to run your AVD first before test the code using command "flutter run"